-In stalling the SunNet Manager Agents page 132 M lanaging FDDI Networks With SunNet Manager page 139
+Installing the SunNet Manager Agents page 132 Managing FDDI Networks with SunNet Manager page 139

-This chapter describes how to configure and start the SunNet Manager agents for SunFDDI on your machine, and how to use a SunNet Manager Console to recover FDDI statistics from the agents.
+This chapter describes how to configure and start the SunNet Manager agents for SunFDDI on your machine.
+It also tells you how to use a SunNet Manager Console to recover FDDI statistics from the agents.